maehler/seqpoet/README.md

 a Python package that can be used for handling sequence data in the form of FASTA and GenBank files.

->Currently the master branch is not stable.
-To get the latest updates, check
->out the develop branch.
-At the first release the master can be considered
->stable.

 ## Requirements

-Currently, the only requirement is Python >= 2.7.
+Currently, the only requirement is Python >= 2.7, but Python 3 is not supported at the moment.

 ## Installation